College SAVE hosts 529 Day activities

 May is special for many reasons: Mother’s Day, graduations, tulips and 529 Day which celebrates tax-advantaged 529 plan accounts.
 Instituted by the Internal Revenue Service, 529 accounts help people save for college.
 In North Dakota, College SAVE is the 529 plan supported by the State.
 Anyone can open an account with as little as $25 for a child of any age.

 At Bank of North Dakota (BND), we believe that 529 plans, which allow earnings on investments to grow state and federal income tax free, are critical in helping our residents plan for future higher education expenses.
 It’s why there is an annual state tax deduction based on contributions of up to $10,000 for married couples ($5,000 for single filers).
 It’s also why we offer a couple grant programs to help people save even more.
-This May, two major efforts will be held to help increase awareness of College SAVE and its grant programs.
+This May, two major efforts were held to help increase awareness of College SAVE and its grant programs.

 College SAVE grant programs help you to achieve more with your college savings.